 For each tour that you attend, you will be given one stamp in your Roadmap passport.
 Once you recieve five stamps, you are eligible to submit your passport for contest prizes.(Passports will be given out on the tours)

-five four stamps by:
+Collect five stamps by:

-five four stamps by:
+Collect five stamps by:

-five four stamps to qualify to sumbit a passport.
+You will need five stamps to qualify to sumbit a passport.
 You will have the opportunity to obtain up to four stamps by attending our Roadmap tours.
 To get additional stamps you will recieve two stamps when you participate in the Rural or Regional Clinical Skills Program AND/OR you may visit a clinic or hospital of your choosing in rural Saskatchewan and shadow a local physician for two hours or more to obtain one stamp per community.
-You must obtain a minimum of two one Roadmap stamp and a maximum of three independent stamps.
+You must obtain a minimum of two Roadmap stamp and a maximum of three independent stamps.

 To set up shadowing, you are encouraged to contact physicians and/or clinics independently.
 If you are having difficulties, you may contact Dr. Tom Smith-Windsor for assistance: